3. The methodology of complex systems scientific research

 The sixth method: Conditional Vitalism

-This sixth method –let us recall the three basic scientific methods of the argument of a theory and the two scientific methods for its validation– is different from the previous in that it isn’t a basic scientific method but rather a compound method consisting of various forms of the argument and empirical research.
+This sixth method –let us recall the three basic scientific methods of the argument of a theory and the two scientific methods for its validation– is different from the previous in that it is not a primary scientific method but rather a compound method consisting of various forms of the argument and empirical research.

-Consequently, the sixth method of the Conditional Vitalism would be classified in the theory of the complex systems that convey a special methodology of science by virtue of its particular characteristics of scientific research.
+Consequently, the sixth method of the Conditional Vitalism would belong to the theory of the complex systems conveying a distinctive methodology of science under its characteristics of scientific research.

-In the section related to the systems of the vital impulse of the aforementioned General Theory of Conditional Evolution of Life, the basic characteristics of living beings are discussed and, by extension, the complex systems with vital impulse.
+The section related to the Vitalism of the CEL mentioned above theory discusses the characteristics of living beings and, by extension, the complex systems with vital impulse.

-Once a complex system is conceptually defined, the first stage of scientific research will be to study which factors or elements affect it or technical conditions; in other words, the conditions in which they are developed and could be developed.
+Once there is a complex system, the first stage of scientific research will be to study which factors or elements affect it or technical conditions.

-To the extent that a system meets the basic characteristics of the indicated living beings and we are capable of identifying a sufficient set of these derived elements, we can say that the complex system will behave as if it had a true Life impulse.
+To the extent that a system meets the essential characteristics of living beings and the new method can identify an enough set of derived elements, the complex system will behave as if it had a genuine Life impulse.

-The characteristics of this research methodology of complex systems reminds me of the chaos theory and the theory of complexity as attempts at structuring elements that at a glance seem completely inconsistent or independent of each other.
+The characteristics of the methodology of complex systems resemble a bit of Chaos theory as an attempt at structuring elements that, briefly, seem wholly inconsistent or independent of each other.

-Nevertheless, the topic is not so novel since, in short, it is the argument in which the modern economic theory is upheld.
-In fact, the entire economic theory is derived from additions of individual preferences and alternative uses which come to collect the vital impulse from the individuals.
+Nevertheless, the topic is not so novel since it is the argument in which the modern economic theory upholds.
+The entire economic theory derives from the additions of individual preferences and alternative uses that come to collect the vital impulse from the individuals.

-Even if the consequences that can be derived from the General Theory of Conditional Evolution of Life are far-reaching, we must be conscious of the fact that Life and the vital impulse systems have existed and have followed their own internal dynamics regardless of the fact that we now find ourselves in a position to understand them better.
+Even if the consequences of the Conditional Evolution of Life were far-reaching, we must be conscious that vital impulse systems have existed and have followed their internal dynamics even though we now may understand them better.
 Before Galileo, the Earth had also been revolving around the Sun!